-9One should indeed be careful with this bound.
-As noted by the Authors of [41], the assumption that the DM velocity distribution (from which one infers the DM energy transfer rate) traces the matter density distribution (from which one measures the ellipticity) is somewhat fragile, and further simulations are needed to better understand the interplay between baryonic matter and self-interacting DM in shaping the halo [43, 44].
+Note that viability of this scenario requires that, after DM freeze-out, the ρ particles transfer their energy into the SM thermal bath (not to overclose the Universe).
+This can be simply achieved by considering a small value of the $\lambda{\Phi H}$ coupling, leading to ρ decays into SM particles through the ρ -h mixing (with possibly little impact on the DM annihilation cross section).12 locity distribution (from which one infers the DM energy transfer rate) traces the matter density distribution (from which one measures the ellipticity) is somewhat fragile, and further simulations are needed to better understand the interplay between baryonic matter and self-interacting DM in shaping the halo [44, 45].